laowantong/paroxython/paroxython/ref.md

 #### Construct `short_circuit`

-When the value of the left operand suffices to determine the value of a boolean expression, short-circuit evaluation avoids evaluating the right operand.
-This behaviour is sometimes desirable or/and exploited, but currently, Paroxython cannot detect such cases: it is up to the programmer to explicit their intention by adding a comment `# paroxython: short_circuit`.
+When the value of the left operand suffices to determine the value of a boolean expression, short-circuit evaluation skips the right operand.
+This behaviour is sometimes desirable or even required, but Paroxython currently cannot detect the case: so, when commutating the operands would result in an error or a performance penalty, you should add manually the hint `# paroxython: short_circuit` in the source-code.

 ##### Regex